Epizana/ebay_scrape/README.md

 v1.0
 At this time, there is no functionality yet to consider text from seller-provided descriptions, as well as capturing dutch-style auction listings.

+v2.0
+Updated with format, and scraped an additional day.
+Final jupyter ipython file named "ebay_final" pushed.
+Includes interactive plotly graphs...which I couldn't export to the final pdf.